-2.9.8.
+2.8.8.
 Assign point-source locations to area sources

 Some area/nonpoint and nonroad mobile sources can be assigned point-source locations instead of being assigned spatial surrogates.
 At this time, the only allowable cases of this are for toxics processing for nonroad mobile and stationary area/nonpoint sources related to airport emissions processes.
-Smkinven has the capability to make such assignments for any area source from both the toxics and criteria inventories; the example file that comes with SMOKE for this purpose (the ARTOPNT file) only contains entries for the airport emissions processes.
-Section 4.2, "Test case descriptions" [115] provides more information about the example ARTOPNT file provided with SMOKE.
+Smkinven has the capability to make such assignments for any area source from both the toxics and criteria inventories.